PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 Both the MC and modules can initiate messages.

 The MC can send _request_ messages to modules.
 Some _requests_ require _responses_ from the modules.
-With the exception of Reset (0x00), responses SHOULD use the same message ID as the request.
+Responses SHOULD use the same message ID as the request.

 Only the MC can send _broadcast_ messages to all modules.
-With the exception of Reset (0x00), broadcast messages do not require responses.
+Broadcast messages SHOULD NOT require responses.

 Modules can send _event_ messages to the MC.
 Event messages MUST NOT require responses from the MC.
 After sending an event message, a module MUST be ready to receive any unrelated message; state changes caused by event messages are to be handled asynchronously.